Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Abstract

 \section{Abstract}

-The distribution of primordial dark-matter velocities can significantly influence the growth of cosmological structure.
-In principle, one can therefore exploit the halo-mass distribution in order to learn about the dark sector.
-In practice, however, this task is both theoretically and computationally intractable.
-In this paper, we propose a simple one-line conjecture which can be used to ``reconstruct'' the primordial dark-matter velocity distribution directly from the shape of the halo-mass function.
-Although our conjecture is completely heuristic, we show that it successfully reproduces the salient features of the underlying dark-matter velocity distribution --- even for non-trivial distributions which are highly non-thermal and/or multi-modal, such as might occur for non-minimal dark sectors.
-Our conjecture therefore provides an operational tool for probing the dark sector which does not rely on the existence of non-gravitational couplings between dark and visible states.
+Increasing attention has recently focused on non-traditional dark-matter production mechanisms which result in primordial dark-matter velocity distributions with highly non-thermal shapes.
+In this paper, we undertake an assessment of how the detailed shape of a general dark-matter velocity distribution impacts structure formation in the non-linear regime.
+In particular, we investigate the impact on the halo-mass and subhalo-mass functions, as well as on astrophysical observables such as satellite and cluster-number counts.
+We find that many of the standard expectations no longer hold in situations in which this velocity distribution takes a highly non-trivial, even multi-modal shape.
+For example, we find that the nominal free-streaming scale alone becomes insufficient to characterize the effect of free-streaming on structure formation.
+In addition, we propose a simple one-line conjecture which can be used to ``reconstruct'' the primordial dark-matter velocity distribution directly from the shape of the halo-mass function.
+Although our conjecture is completely heuristic, we show that it successfully reproduces the salient features of the underlying dark-matter velocity distribution even for non-trivial distributions which are highly non-thermal and/or multi-modal, such as might occur for non-minimal dark sectors.
+Moreover, since our approach relies only on the halo-mass function, our conjecture provides a method of probing dark-matter properties even for scenarios in which the dark and visible sectors interact only gravitationally.

 [1]{{#1}} {{\,\lower0.9pt\vbox{\hrule \hbox{\vrule height 0.2 cm 0.2 cm \vrule height 0.2 cm}\hrule}\,}}

 [2]{ \centerline{\epsfbox{#1}}} {g_{\text{weak}}} {m_{\text{weak}}} {M_{\text{Pl}}} {M_{*}} {\sigma_{\text{an}}} {\sigma_{\text{tot}}} {\sigma_{\rm SI}} {\sigma_{\rm SD}} {\Omega_{\text{M}}} {\Omega_{\text{DM}}} {\text{pb}^{-1}} {\text{fb}^{-1}} {\text{ab}^{-1}} {\text{eV}} {\text{keV}} {\text{MeV}} {\text{GeV}} {\text{TeV}} {\text{pb}} {\text{mb}} {\text{cm}} {\text{m}} {\text{km}} {\text{kg}} {\text{g}} {\text{s}} {\text{yr}} {\text{Mpc}} {{\em et al.}} {{\em e.g.}} {{\em i.e.}} {{\em ibid.}} [1]{Equation~(\ref{#1})} [1]{Sec.~\ref{sec:#1}} [2]{Secs.~\ref{sec:#1} and \ref{sec:#2}} [1]{Section~\ref{sec:#1}} [1]{App.~\ref{sec:#1}} [1]{Fig.~\ref{fig:#1}} [2]{Figs.~\ref{fig:#1} and \ref{fig:#2}} [1]{Figure~\ref{fig:#1}} [1]{Table~\ref{table:#1}} [2]{Tables~\ref{table:#1} and \ref{table:#2}} [1]{\slash -0.28 cm #1} {{\Dsle E_T}} {\not{\! p_T}} [1]{\slash -0.23 cm #1} [1]{\slash -0.20 cm #1}